rsinghcodes/Bulletin-Board/README.md

 ### Description

-A simple app to write anything on the board.
-The notes will be saved to localStorage so don't write anything confidential or private on it.
-Built for a react draggable tutorial.
+Bulletin Board is full stack [node.js](https://nodejs.org/) application, built for users to write anything on the board.
+The notes get saved to localStorage for non-logged in users & for logged in users, notes get saved into database.

 An app with dark mode and light mode feature.